taduriv/crypto-trading-dqn-agent/README.md

-# crypto-trading-dqn-agent
+# Deep Q neural network Trading Bot
-Project Name: Optimizing Cryptocurrency Trading Decisions Using Deep Reinforcement Learn-ing Techniques
+## Project Name: Optimizing Cryptocurrency Trading Decisions Using Deep Reinforcement Learning Techniques

 Obejcetive:The objective of this project is to replicate the study titled "Recommending Cryptocurrency Trading Points with Deep Reinforcement Learning Approach," [1] which utilized Deep Re-inforcement Learning (DRL) to enhance cryptocurrency trading decisions.
 By adhering to the original methodology and employing historical data from Bitcoin (BTC), Litecoin (LTC), and Ethereum (ETH), this project aims to validate the accuracy of the study's results by comparing them with those derived from the replication effort.